A teacher of EAL students can change a life.

 How my teacher supported a scared EAL student

 Mrs. Burnley was the loveliest and the kindest person I had met in the school.
 One thing I’ll always remember about her is the amount of patience she had.
 There was no rush and no wrong answer.
-The atmosphere that she created during our lessons made me want to stay after school for extra English sessions amidst my terrifying experience.
+The atmosphere that she created during our lessons made me want to stay after school learning English amidst my terrifying experience.

 What helped massively was that she would spend a lot of her time trying to speak to me, which wasn’t easy; however, she didn’t give up.
 We would spend hours trying to tell each other what we did during the weekends, and holidays, helped by the fact that, as aforementioned, Mrs. Burnley had a lot of patience.